appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_models/test_models.rst

 ===============
 Test Our Models
 ===============
-We do some standard testing of the models to to sure everything works out as intendend.
+We do some standard testing of the models to make sure everything works out as intendend.
 This kind of testing if important to have done before we start to add more methods and logic for a model.
 In PyCharm you can create your own templates to use for this kind of testing, which decreases the amount of typing.